Eternal Blue (album): Critical reception

-Despite this warm reception, some critics found imperfections with the album.
 Alex Sievers of Kill Your Stereo found that Eternal Blue overused atmospheric effects, though he praised its diversity.
 The contrast between the brutality of "Holy Roller" and the cleaner, more atmospheric nature of "Constance" stood out to him, and he singled out "Secret Garden" as among the album's strongest tracks, particularly for its hook.
 Metal Hammers Dannii Leivers noted that, while Spiritbox's combination of heavier and gentler sounds was not a new concept, the material on Eternal Blue carries an emotional tone that improves its appeal.
 She concluded: "Eternal Blue is a staggeringly brilliant record that resoundingly delivers on the hype".
 Sputnikmusic's Robert Garland, though impressed with the album, noted that Spiritbox had room to grow despite their success.

+Eternal Blue was frequently ranked among 2021's best heavy metal and hard rock albums, usually being at either number one or two on year-end lists pertaining to the genre in one way or another.
+Among the publications that placed the album on top was Loudwire, who also ranked "Circle With Me" as the second-best metal song of the year.
+The all-genre music publication Exclaim! of the group's native Canada ranked Eternal Blue the tenth best album of 2021, while Guitar World ranked it the year's 13th-best guitar album.